 The customer wanted to start small by purchasing FileHold Express and the bronze implementation package.
 Like many small companies there were no full time internal IT support staff and a trusted external IT consultant was used who was very responsive and helpful in providing the needed IT infrastructure.
 Once set up FileHold can be operated by any desktop computer user and is administered by a designated “System Librarian” who does not need to have a high level of IT skills.

-The software was installed on Windows 2008 R2 x64, a dedicated server and SQL Server 2008.
 The document scanner is a Kodak i40, a duplex scanner that scans up to 1000 pages per day, 25 pages per minute and has a small footprint.
 SmartSoft Capture scanning software is included in every purchase of FileHold and is used to automate the scanning processes.

-- Renewals -These are for the insurance renewal forms with an attached fax confirmation sheet to comply with insurance industry regulations.
+- Renewals - These are for the insurance renewal forms with an attached fax confirmation sheet to comply with insurance industry regulations.

 These documents are frequently used and are computer printed fixed forms that make them perfect candidates for document scanning and converting into electronic form for ease of storage and retrieval.
 The documents share common fields that are captured as metadata in the document schema.
-Zonal Optical character Recognition (OCR) can be used to capture the following metadata on the computer printed forms: Date of Document, Branch Location, Customer Name, Customer Address, Customer Number,
+Zonal Optical character Recognition (OCR) can be used to capture the following metadata on the computer printed forms: Date of Document, Branch Location, Customer Name, Customer Address, and Customer Number.

 To learn more about how insurance companies can go paperless contact [email protected].